 Rose Garden Brunch & Tour, May 21, 2016

-Jill Morganelli, the Arboretum’s Horticultural Supervisor, will lead a tour of out beautiful collection of roses, which she oversees.
-She will share the garden’s history, care and new plantings.
+Jill Morganelli, the Arboretum’s Horticultural Supervisor, led a tour of our beautiful collection of roses, which she oversees.
+She shared the garden’s history, care and new plantings.
 It is a place of community where Arboretum volunteers play a vital role in the care and continued vitality of the Rose Garden, which dates back to the 1960s and is a very popular wedding site.

 Many of the plants we grow in our gardens are premier examples of the ongoing process of evolution: random mutations that lead, on the rarest of occasions, to novel and desirable biological characteristics.
-In his talk, Professor William (Ned) Friedman, the eighth director of the Arnold Arboretum of Harvard University.He will discuss how horticulture played a central role in laying the foundation for discovering evidence of evolution itself, as well as understanding ow evolution works. $10 for general public; $8 for Arboretum members.
-Photo by Justin Ide/Harvard Staff Photographer
+In his talk, Professor William (Ned) Friedman, the eighth director of the Arnold Arboretum of Harvard University, discussed how horticulture played a central role in laying the foundation for discovering evidence of evolution itself, as well as understanding how evolution works.
+Photo by Justin Ide/Harvard Staff Photographer.

-James E. Henrich, curator of living collections, will take Arboretum Benefactors on a walking tour through the plumeria collection on Tallac Knoll.
-He will explain the rich history behind our collection and the lively culture associated with these fragrant flowers.
-He will share the techniques and methods the Arboretum uses to tend these popular Central American plants.
-Arboretum Benefactors please RSVP to Brittany Fabeck by August 25 at firstname.lastname@example.org or 626.821.3237.
-If you would like information about becoming an Arboretum Benefactor, please contact Brittany.
+James E. Henrich, curator of living collections, led Arboretum Benefactors on a walking tour through the plumeria collection on Tallac Knoll.
+He explained the rich history behind our collection and the lively culture associated with these fragrant flowers.
+He shared the techniques and methods the Arboretum uses to tend these popular Central American plants.

-At this event for Arboretum Benefactors, Peter Del Tredici, associate professor at the Harvard University Graduate School of Design, will present an in-depth look at one of the most ancient and fascinating trees on the planet.
+At this event for Arboretum Benefactors, Peter Del Tredici, associate professor at the Harvard University Graduate School of Design, presented an in-depth look at one of the most ancient and fascinating trees on the planet.
 He has been studying the species for the last 25 years and recently traveled to remote areas of China in search of wild ginkgos.
-Arboretum Benefactors represent our highest level of supporters.
-To become an Arboretum Benefactor, contact Brittany Fabeck at 626.821.3237 or email@example.com

-Join Martha Andresen, Professor of English, Emerita Pomona College, in an exploration of Shakespeare’s love of nature.
+Martha Andresen, Professor of English, Emerita Pomona College, explored Shakespeare’s love of nature.
 From his observations of the minute details of every flower and herb, to his gorgeous lyrics of seasonal flowering, Shakespeare uses gardens and “green worlds” as locales for human enrichment and enlightenment.
 What enhanced pleasures inspired by Shakespeare’s artistry can we find in our own gardens?